 About Our Reporting

-Noble Energy’s sixth annual Sustainability Report describes the company’s management objectives, approach and performance during calendar year 2016.
-It reflects our commitments to transparency and to improving the rigor and materiality of our sustainability reporting and other public disclosures.
+Noble Energy’s seventh annual Sustainability Report describes the company’s management objectives, approach and performance in environmental, social and governance (ESG) dimensions during calendar year 2017.
+We continuously work to become more transparent and to improve the rigor and materiality of our sustainability reporting and other public disclosures.

-As one framework for this report, Noble Energy used the Oil and Gas Industry Guidance on Voluntary Sustainability Reporting (3rd Edition, 2015) developed by the International Petroleum Industry Environmental Conservation Association (IPIECA), American Petroleum Institute (API), and International Association of Oil & Gas Producers (OGP).
-The report also references the Global Reporting Initiative’s (GRI) Sustainability Reporting Guidelines (G4, 2013) and G4 Oil and Gas Sector Disclosures (G4, 2013).
-Our combined IPIECA/API/IOGP, GRI and GRI OGSD Index identifies the management disclosures and performance indicators we report on for 2016, and where the data may be found in this report or in additional documents.
+The primary framework for this report is the Oil and Gas Industry Guidance on Voluntary Sustainability Reporting (3rd Edition, 2015) developed by the International Petroleum Industry Environmental Conservation Association (IPIECA), American Petroleum Institute (API), and International Association of Oil & Gas Producers (IOGP).
+Where we indicate the level of disclosure for a given indicator, we are referring to our response to the common reporting elements within the IPIECA Guidance.
+We also used the Global Reporting Initiative’s (GRI) Sustainability Reporting Guidelines (G4, 2013) and G4 Oil and Gas Sector Disclosures (G4, 2013) to inform the development of this report.
+Our combined IPIECA/API/IOGP, GRI and GRI OGSD Index identifies the management disclosures and performance indicators we report on for 2017, and where the data may be found in this report or in additional documents.

-Unless otherwise noted, this report covers activities under Noble Energy’s direct operational control during calendar year 2016, which coincides with the company’s fiscal year.
+Unless otherwise noted, this report covers activities under our direct operational control during calendar year 2017, which coincides with the company’s fiscal year.
 All financial data are reported in U.S. dollars and represent the company’s share of operated as well as non-operated oil and natural gas exploration and production activities.

 Divestitures, Restatements and Additions

-- In January 2017, we announced the signing of a definitive agreement to acquire Clayton Williams Energy, adding, 71,000 core net Delaware acres adjacent to our existing position
+In April 2017, we acquired Clayton Williams Energy, adding 71,000 net acres adjacent to our existing position in the core Southern Delaware Basin in West Texas .

-- In May 2017, we announced the signing of a definitive agreements to divest all of our Marcellus upstream and midstream assets in northern West Virginia and southern Pennsylvania.
+Also in 2017, we divested our Marcellus upstream and midstream assets in northern West Virginia and southern Pennsylvania.
+Marcellus data are noted where included.

 Information in this report has been subject to internal review and we believe it to be correct at the time of reporting.
 We did not have a third-party assess the report.